-(b) Sampling for water quality analysis shall be conducted at a minimum one time prior to submission of an application for a permit or modification of a permit that utilizes LMW.
-For the purpose of ground water monitoring, at least six months of background water quality data must be collected prior to implementation of the post-reclamation ground water monitoring plan.
-This background ground water quality data shall be established in accordance with procedures contained in the post-reclamation ground water monitoring plan required under paragraph (G)(2) of this rule.
+(b) Sampling for water quality analysis is to be conducted at a minimum one time prior to submission of an application for a permit or modification of a permit that utilizes LMW.
+For the purpose of ground water monitoring, at least six months of background water quality data is to be collected prior to implementation of the post-reclamation ground water monitoring plan.
+This background ground water quality data is to be established in accordance with procedures contained in the post-reclamation ground water monitoring plan set forth under paragraph (G)(2) of this rule.

-(c) The measurement of static water level or discharge shall be conducted for each well identified in paragraph (E)(4)(a) of this rule at a minimum one time prior to submission of an application for a permit or modification of a permit.
+(c) The measurement of static water level or discharge is to be conducted for each well identified in paragraph (E)(4)(a) of this rule at a minimum one time prior to submission of an application for a permit or modification of a permit.

-(d) Water samples collected at the sites prescribed in this rule shall be analyzed for the following parameters according to the methodology specified in 40 C.F.R. part 136:
+(d) Water samples collected at the sites prescribed in this rule are to be analyzed for the following parameters according to the methodology specified in 40 C.F.R. part 136: